Edwin141/CTracker/README.md

 CryptoTracker (CTracker)

-CryptoTracker is a simple React web application that allows users to track cryptocurrency prices.
+CryptoTracker is a React web application that allows users to track cryptocurrency prices.
 The application fetches real-time data from the CoinGecko API and presents it in an intuitive and user-friendly interface.

 About the Project: